 Nessie, the six-month-old chocolate lab, tears through the house wanting nothing more than to lick the cat until it becomes her friend.
-A puffed up and spitting blur of fur trailed by a bottle brush tail screams past my feet wishing it were just a floating Cheshire smile as the dog slides around the corner to beat a path between my legs.
-Meanwhile my wife brushes Cocktail and Josie, the guinea pigs, who have obviously been shedding on purpose for attention.
-My kids are in the kitchen arguing.
+A puffed up and spitting blur of fur trailed by a bottle brush tail screams past my feet wishing it was just a floating Cheshire smile as the dog slides around the corner to beat a path between my legs.
+Meanwhile, my wife brushes Cocktail and Josie, the guinea pigs, who have been shedding on purpose for attention.
+My kids are in the kitchen, arguing.
 “She is really tan,” daughter #1 says.
 Daughter #2 looks confused.
-“She is not,” she says, trying to disabuse her sister of this error - “She’s only nine.”
+“She is not,” she says, trying to disabuse her sister of this error – “She’s only nine.”
 I’m momentarily, and quite summarily, transported to the table of the Mad Hatter’s tea party.
 I feel I’m wearing a jacket that’s three sizes too small and I think it may clash with my cravat.
 I hear the dog before I see it and I’m knocked to the ground.
-The cat is on top of the refrigerator looking at me as if this is all my fault, and it could truly be, but I like to think it’s all just a big misunderstanding.
+The cat is on top of the refrigerator looking at me as if this is all my fault, and it could indeed be, but I like to think it’s all just a big misunderstanding.

 Keep checking our mixes by region at www.fruitguys.com/mix.
-Don’t fret, as soon as the stone fruit is good, it will be in our mixes.
+Don’t fret, as soon as the stone fruit is good, and it will be in our mixes.
 Enjoy and be fruitful!

 – Chris Mittelstaedt email@example.com